 I took him to see his first Broadway play and he fidgeted and whispered loudly throughout the entire show.
 I shrunk in embarrassment, feeling the annoyance of all those sitting around us.
 He was loud, brash, and flirted with other girls in front of me.
 A guy sitting next to us at the bar even commented that he was kind of a dick.
 Yeah I know, I though, but I already agreed he could stay at my place tonight.

-Maybe this is good, I thought to myself, maybe canoodling with someone I’m physically attracted to but whose personality I find repugnant is exactly what I need right now.
+Maybe this is good, I thought to myself, maybe canoodling with someone I’m physically attracted to but whose personality I find obnoxious is exactly what I need right now.
 Of course my mind was aided to this conclusion by alcohol.
-He had even paid for insanely price $22 glasses of wine at the theater.
+He had even paid for insanely priced $22 glasses of wine at the theater.
 I don’t like him, so no feelings are involved, this will just be fun.

 The next morning I awoke to a tinkling sound.
 The door to my room was open, and the sound of someone peeing was strangely loud.
 The bathroom is down the hall from my bedroom, not close.
 No one else was in my bed so I knew it was him.
 He is 6’3, I figured, his bladder is proportionally on the larger side.
 Maybe that’s why it sounds so loud.
 Unless–no it couldn’t be.
 He wouldn’t!
 Seconds later he emerged from the hallway.
 I think he washed his hands, but I don’t exactly remember.
 “Did you just pee with the door open?”
 I asked him, point-blank.
 There was no need for niceties.

 I looked at him in disgust, knowing the chance he’d left the toilet seat up was 100% likely.